-- Vehicle Searches Search of a student's vehicle while parked on school property may be conducted only if a certified school employee, school security officer, campus security aide or school bus driver has reasonable suspicion that a crime or breach of the disciplinary code is being committed by the student. - Physical Searches Search of a student's person or property may be conducted only where there is individualized reasonable suspicion that the student being searched has committed a crime or a breach of the disciplinary code - Minimally Intrusive Searches Searches such as emptying of pockets, searches of student backpacks and purses, removal of hats, socks and shoes may be conducted by any certified school employee, school security officer, campus security aide, or school bus driver. - More Intrusive Searches Searches such as pat downs and frisks may only be conducted by an authorized person of the same sex as the student being searched with a witness.
+- Vehicle Searches Search of a student's vehicle while parked on school property may be conducted only if a certified school employee has reasonable suspicion that a crime or breach of the disciplinary code is being committed by the student. - Physical Searches Search of a student's person or property may be conducted only where there is individualized reasonable suspicion that the student being searched has committed a crime or a breach of the disciplinary code - Minimally Intrusive Searches Searches such as emptying of pockets, searches of student backpacks and purses, removal of hats, socks and shoes may be conducted by any certified school employee. - More Intrusive Searches Searches such as pat downs and frisks may only be conducted by an authorized person of the same sex as the student being searched with a witness.